GilleM/Kilbronogue_trip/README.md

 At the bottom of the page I put a **footer** with social links and copyright text.

-* First - _Home_ page, has a jumbotron with the quote in it, followed by "About me" section which is, again, followed by some activites photos with text.
+* First - _Home_ page, has a jumbotron with the quote in it, followed by "About me" section which is, again, followed by some activities photos with text.
 * Second - _Gallery_ page, is separated in three divs, each one containing photos with different subjects. _Nature_, _With animals_ and _Food we made_.
 I colored the last div's background differently on purpose, in order to divide it semantically from the first two divs which both represent nature (flora or fauna).
 To reduce the width of the page and to make it more structured and nicer, I introduced _overflow_ element.
-* In the third - _Accommodation_ page, I introduced _form_ and _map_ section and it's
-the only page that has _table_, so it's a bit more diverse.
-I decided to put more history text, strongly related to Kilbronogue place and which might attract people in coming to Ireland and visit West Cork.
+* In the third - _Accommodation_ page, I introduced _form_ and _map_ sections and it's the only page that has a _table_, so it's a bit more diverse.
+I decided to put more history text, strongly related to Kilbronogue place and which might attract people in coming to Ireland and visiting West Cork.

 ## Skeleton
 ##### Wireframe